Best Places To Retire In 2025 Free Report

 Sanya

-Alamy/Steve Vidler
+Alamy/Steve Vidler Photography

-Sanya is a popular tourist resort town on Hainan Island, China’s southernmost province.
-Sanya is a popular holiday destination because of its tropical beaches, beautiful weather, and delicious cuisine.
+In short, Sanya is a popular holiday destination because of its tropical beaches, beautiful weather, and delicious cuisine.
 Some expats have moved here permanently after deciding that a holiday trip in Sanya was simply not enough.

-Sanya gets some of the best weather in all of China, with temperatures rarely dipping below 68℉, even in winter.
+Sanya gets some of the best weather in all of China, with temperatures rarely dipping below 68, even in winter.
 Sanya does experience a lot of rain during the summer, so be prepared for regular downpours from June to August.

 Hainan is renowned for its cuisine, particularly its seafood.
 A multitude of restaurants line the beachfront in Sanya offering up delicious, unique versions of the catch-of-the-day.